sedak326/sedak326/README.md

 # Seda Kavlak

-AI Engineer, Visiting Scholar at UC San Diego
+AI Engineer and Software Developer

 I got into machine learning through fieldwork in West Africa, where I needed a classifier to solve a conservation problem and realised this was what I wanted to do.
 First-author publication in *African Primates* (2025).
 Currently focused on RAG systems and reinforcement learning for LLMs.